Radio Prague - news from the Czech Republic

 Czech ‘BackPackLady’: Travelling in Asia on 14 dollars a day

 In her late 20s Czech traveller Michaela Bugrisová aka.
 BackPackLady spent more than six months travelling in Asia in 2016 - visiting some eight countries including Indonesia, Cambodia and Vietnam.
-The travel writer’s motto is not one step without a backpack, meaning travelling on the cheap, getting to know locals and the local culture.
-Now back in the Czech Republic she writes about travel, regional cuisine and more.
+The travel writer’s motto is not one step without a...
 More